dibsy/Recipies-Of-A-Jenkins-Hacker/privesc/README.md

-## Give extra permissions to user by modifying the config.xml file
+## Escalate to adminstrator role by modifying the config.xml file

 - The 1st condition for this attack is that the build has to run on the Built-In node , i.e on the Controller.
 - The 2nd condition is that either we need a restart or a reload of configuration data from disk.